eoas-ubc/eoas_hpc_edu/Readme.md

 ### To appear

 We'll be posting a series of jupyter books in the next 3 months that cover a range of topics relevant research computing.
+First up will be a multi-container book that demonstrates some xarray, dask, and joblib workflows.  [here is a rendered preliminary version](https://eoas-ubc.github.io/eoas_hpc_edu/00_intro.html)